How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Experiments

 \subsection{Spontaneous Multilingual Alignment Analysis}

-The important ``Spontaneous Multilingual Alignment'' phenomenon is first revealed and discussed by~\citet{zhang2024getting}, which means that conducting alignment in a small number of languages significantly improves multilingual alignment even between English and many languages unseen during the alignment process.
+The ``spontaneous multilingual alignment'' phenomenon is first revealed and discussed by~\citet{zhang-etal-2024-getting}, which shows that conducting alignment in a small number of languages significantly improves multilingual alignment even between English and many languages unseen during the alignment process.
 We further analyze this phenomenon in our experiments.
-As shown in Table~\ref{tab:spontaneous_result}, spontaneous multilingual alignment also emerges under the multilingual alignment strategy employed in our study.
-Except for the languages used for alignment, LLMs exhibit notable performance gain in other unaligned languages.
+As shown in Table~\ref{tab:spontaneous_result}, spontaneous multilingual alignment also emerges under the multilingual alignment method employed in our study.
+Besides the languages used for alignment, LLMs exhibit notable performance gains in other unaligned languages.
 To understand how multilingual alignment generalizes to other languages, we analyze the changes in different types of neurons before and after multilingual alignment based on our method.

 Taking the case of ``zh/de $\Rightarrow$ en'' as a representative example, we report the average results in Table~\ref{tab:spontaneous_delta_neurons_zhde}.
 For the trained languages, the number of language-specific neurons decreases, while the number of language-related neurons increases.
-This indicates that the aligned languages tend to utilize more language-related neurons shared with other languages rather than exclusive language-specific neurons.
+This indicates the aligned languages tend to utilize more language-related neurons shared with other languages rather than exclusive language-specific neurons.
 Moreover, we extend this analysis to languages other than the trained languages and observe a similar phenomenon.
-These findings indicate that multilingual alignment facilitates the use of language-related neurons while reducing the reliance on language-specific neurons in both trained and other unseen languages.
+These findings indicate \textbf{multilingual alignment facilitates the use of language-related neurons while reducing the reliance on language-specific neurons in both trained and other unseen languages}.
 We hypothesize that the new language-related neurons shared with trained languages contribute to the performance improvement on other unseen languages.